-Want to try “No Contact” to win back your ex but you two still live together?
+Can You Use “No Contact” to win back your ex if you still live together?

 I’ll tell you how to navigate this specific situation and begin getting your ex back, right now.